BUCANL/Vised-Marks/README.md

 # Vised Marks
-The vised_marks extension for EEGLAB adds editing functions to the native eegplot data scrolling figure.
+The Vised Marks extension for EEGLAB adds editing functions to the native eegplot data scrolling figure.
 Specifically, it allows adding/editing event markers, flagging channels/components, flagging time periods and displaying the properties of the marks structure.
-This extension provides an interface and "marks" data structure for managing the flagging of channels/components and time periods.
+This is achieved by providing an interface and "marks" data structure for managing the flagging of channels/components and time periods.
-This extension also provides tools for epoching the data for artifact detection then concatenating the data back into a continuous form while storing the rejection information in the "marks" structure.
+This extension also provides tools for epoching the data for artefact detection then concatenating the data back into a continuous form while storing the rejection information in the "marks" structure.